CSaenzV/html/__2-workshop/exercise-1/1-questions.md

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning

+Logically no, because a user would not be able to click on the outer button

 ## Q5 - What is the most generic tag you can use?